tskit-dev/msprime/docs/api.rst

-Population structure is modelled by specifying a fixed number of demes :math:`d`, and a :math:`d \times d` matrix :math:`M` of per generation migration probabilities.
-The matrix entry :math:`M_{j, k}` is the probability that a lineage in deme :math:`k` migrates to deme :math:`j` in a single generation.
-Thus, the rate of migration in coalescent time units between a given pair of demes is :math:`4 N_e M_{j, k}`.
+Population structure is modelled by specifying a fixed number of demes :math:`d`, and a :math:`d \times d` matrix :math:`M` of per generation migration rates.
+Therefore, the rate of migration in coalescent time units between a given pair of demes is :math:`4 N_e M_{j, k}`.
+Each deme has an initial size :math:`s` that is measured relative to :math:`N_e`, and an exponential growth rate :math:`\alpha`.
+The size of a given population at time :math:`t` in the past (assuming no demographic events have occured) is therefore given by :math:`s N_e e^{-\alpha t}`.
+Demographic events that occur in the history of the simulated population alter some aspect of this population configuration at a particular time in the past.

 .. warning:: This parameterisation of recombination, mutation and
     migration rates is different to :program:`ms`, which states these